-As global business shut down due the pandemic and lockdown, normal sources of supply have been disrupted, and sourcing has become unreliable.
+With global business having been shut down due the pandemic and lockdown, normal sources of supply have been disrupted, and sourcing has become unreliable.
 Many firms are struggling to meet baseline demand due to insufficient supply and others are trying to streamline to meet unprecedented spikes in demand for certain products.
 Transparency and agility in our supply chains have never been more complex or more vital.
 We need new ways to analyse and manage highly complicated inter-dependencies in order to ensure resilience and continuity of supply chains.

 Manufacturers and shippers of goods have always needed a highly scalable way to manage the vast volumes of serial numbers, supplier and facility details, certifications, documents and complex regulatory requirements.
 However, as The Big Reset begins, organisations must also adapt to unprecedented amounts of change that look to be a new normal.
 In parallel, businesses will need to assure consumers that they can continue to deliver products that meet standards and maintain full compliance with international regulations as well as sustainability, social responsibility, and quality targets.